George S. Boutwell: Impeachment of Andrew Johnson

 Boutwell was a member of the House Select Committee on Reconstruction, which oversaw the second impeachment inquiry against Andrew Johnson beginning in late-January 1868.
-In February 1868, Johnson's removal of Secretary of War Edwin M. Stanton (in contravention of a law drafted by Stanton and Boutwell requiring Senate confirmation of such acts) united Republicans behind a resolution of impeachment, and Johnson was impeached, with Boutwell playing a role.
+In February 1868, Johnson's removal of Secretary of War Edwin M. Stanton in contravention of Tenure of Office Act, which Stanton and Boutwell had drafted, united Republicans behind a resolution of impeachment, and Johnson was impeached, with Boutwell playing a role.
 After John Covode presented an impeachment resolution to the House on February 21, 1868, Boutwell successfully motioned that the resolution be referred to the House Committee on Reconstruction.
-In the morning February 22, 1868, Boutwell and the other six Republicans on the committee voted in a party-line vote of 7–2 to refer a slightly amended version of Covode's impeachment resolution to the full House, and the amended resolution was presented to the House later that day.
-Boutwell voted to impeach Johnson when the House successfully impeached him on February 24, 1868.
+In the morning of February 22, 1868, Boutwell and the other six Republicans on the committee voted in a party-line vote of 7–2 to refer a slightly amended version of Covode's impeachment resolution to the full House, and the amended resolution was presented to the House later that day.
+Boutwell voted to impeach Johnson when the House impeached him on February 24, 1868.

 After the impeachment resolution passed, Boutwell chaired the committee created to draft specific articles of impeachment, and presented the articles to the House for debate.
 He was thereafter chosen as one of the managers of the impeachment trial proceedings that followed.
 The bulk of the trial work was handled by fellow Massachusetts Congressman Benjamin F. Butler, although all seven managers were involved in developing the case against Johnson.
 Boutwell was given the honor of giving the first closing speech (all seven managers, and five defense lawyers, spoke).
 His speech was not particularly notable for its rhetoric, but defense lawyer William Evarts seized on Boutwell's strained analogy of casting Johnson into deep space to provoke significant laughter and applause.
 The impeachment failed by a single vote.